AI Memory

 When To Use Both

 Use both when a durable knowledge base needs portable working packets.
 The LLM Wiki remains expansive; the AI Memory bundle remains decisive.
+If the decisive bundle starts growing like a wiki, archive the old detail and keep only the accepted current state.
+For the practical operating path, read Using UAI Packages With An LLM Wiki and Project Handoff Context Budget.
 For the longer rationale, read LLM Wiki vs. UAIX Project Handoff and LLM Wiki and UAIX Project Handoff.

 How Samples, Manifests, And ZIPs Stay Synchronized